ES EN

 (Source: a comment on the Tree page on olfactory-visual synesthesia.
 2022.)

-And this interesting case involves the styles or feelings of the inkflows of a series of different writing instruments:
+This interesting case involves the styles or feelings of the inkflows of a series of different writing instruments:

 "I found myself always smelling marzipan when I use a pen I like.
 I thought maybe the ink just smelt like marzipan but after asking friends and using different pens I've realised it's just me that smells it and it can be different pens but it's specific to how smooth the ink writes on the page."